senkulabs/infracode-talker/digital-ocean/nginx-unit/README.md

 .vendor\bin\dep.bat init -n
 ```

-6. Replace the content of initial `deploy.php` with the specific Laravel deployment setup [deploy.php](deploy.php) in this repository.
+5. Replace the content of initial `deploy.php` with the specific Laravel deployment setup [deploy.php](deploy.php) in this repository.

-7. Create `.gitlab-ci.yml` file and use the content of [.gitlab-ci.yml](.gitlab-ci.yml.txt) in this repository.
+6. Create `.gitlab-ci.yml` file and use the content of [.gitlab-ci.yml](.gitlab-ci.yml.txt) in this repository.
 Then hit deploy!

-8. Create `unit-http.json` file in `/tmp`directory in the droplet.
+7. Create `unit-http.json` file in `/tmp`directory in the droplet.
 Then, use the content of [unit-http.json](unit-http.json) from this repository.
 The file contains the routes direct to Laravel application and `.well-known/acme-challenge` for create Let's Encrypt Certificate.

-9. Update Nginx unit configuration with command below and you will see the response `Reconfiguration done.` if everything is success.
+8. Update Nginx unit configuration with command below and you will see the response `Reconfiguration done.` if everything is success.

 ```sh
 curl -X PUT --data-binary @/tmp/unit-http.json --unix-socket /var/run/control.unit.sock http://localhost/config/
 ```

+Now, you can access the Laravel project with domain [laravel.senku.stream](laravel.senku.stream).
+But, currently in HTTP protocol.
+We will turn it into HTTPS protocol in the next step.

-10. Each time you deploy using Deployer, Deployer will create a folder inside `releases` folder.
+9. Each time you deploy using Deployer, Deployer will create a folder inside `releases` folder.
 For example: in initial deployment it create folder `1` in `releases` then it create symbolic link with `current` folder.
 If any git push happen then Deployer will create another folder called `2` in releases folder then move the symbolic link from folder `1` to `2` into the `current` folder.
 Because we use this approach then we need to tell Nginx Unit to reload the service that belongs to this app.
 In [deploy.php](deploy.php) file, we create task called `unit:reload`.
 This tell the Nginx Unit to reload the `applications/laravel` that we defined in [unit-http.json](unit-http.json) file.

-11. Create Let's Encrypt certificate.
+10. Create Let's Encrypt certificate.

 ```sh
 certbot certonly --webroot -w /var/www/html -d laravel.senku.stream --non-interactive --agree-tos -m halo@kresna.me